Natalie Leland PhD, OTR/L, BCG, FAOTA

 Natalie Leland is an outstanding researcher in gerontology with a focus improving post-acute care services for older adults.
-Dr. Leland received her BS in Occupational Therapy from the University of New Hampshire and her MS and PhD in Gerontology from the University of Massachusetts-Boston.
+Dr. Leland received her BS degree in Occupational Therapy from the University of New Hampshire and her MS and PhD degrees in Gerontology from the University of Massachusetts Boston.
 She completed a postdoctoral fellowship at the Center for Gerontology and Health Care Research at Brown University.
 Dr. Leland has extensive geriatric clinical experience in a variety of rehabilitation settings.

-Dr. Leland’s recent scholarship includes the recent AOTA Clinical Guidelines for productive aging among community-living older adults and trends in access and outcomes of post-acute care for patients post-hip fracture surgery.
+Dr. Leland's recent scholarship includes the American Occupational Therapy Association's newly released "Occupational Therapy Practice Guidelines for Productive Aging for Community-Dwelling Older Adults" and trends in access and outcomes of post-acute care for patients post-hip fracture surgery.
 She has received international attention for her work on falls among new-admitted nursing home patients.
-She is expert in the use of large, administrative datasets, longitudinal data analysis, and geographic variation in rehabilitation services.
-Dr. Leland has received funding from Agency for Healthcare Research and Quality (AHRQ) as a T32 Postdoctoral Research Fellow and Rehabilitation Research Career Development (RRDC) Program (#5T32HS000011, P.I.
+She is expert in the use of large administrative datasets, longitudinal data analysis and geographic variation in rehabilitation services.
+Dr. Leland has received funding from the Agency for Healthcare Research and Quality (AHRQ) as a T32 Postdoctoral Research Fellow and Rehabilitation Research Career Development (RRDC) Program (#5T32HS000011, P.I.
 Vincent Mor, PhD), and from the National Center for Medical Rehabilitation Research (NICHD) as a K12 Rehabilitation Research Career Development Program Scholar (K12 HD055929, P.I.
 Kenneth Ottenbacher, PhD, OTR).